 If you are using the cream cheese for recipes, I would say go ahead and freeze it, here is how you can do it:

-- If the package is unopened, feel free to freeze it as it is by tucking it in the freezer.
+- Package is unopened, feel free to freeze it as it is by tucking it in the freezer.